Introduction

 Jakob Nielsen's 10 general principles for interaction design.
 They are called heuristics because they are broad rules of thumb and not specific usability guidelines.

-Alright, these principles have been around for a while, and for good reason.
-They’re the secret to creating interfaces that just work seamlessly.
-Let’s dive in and explore each one, and see why they’re total game-changers for UX design.
+These principles have been around for decades, and for good reason.
+They’re the secret to interfaces that just work, seamlessly.
+Let’s walk through each one and see why they’re still game-changers for UX design.

 -